Policy on Data Storage and Retrieval

 How is the information stored?

 Information is stored electronically within SAP, the University’s corporate information system.
 OD&PL also has a number of smaller Access databases.
-Once a non-accredited course has taken place, any paper records are disposed of except for the alphabetic attendance list and course feedback forms.
-These are kept for 5 years and then destroyed.
+Once a non-accredited course has taken place, any paper records are disposed of.
 Sensitive data – both on paper and computer – are stored, received and transferred in a confidential manner.
-Prior to the introduction of databases only alphabetic attendance lists were kept.
 For accredited programmes (ULTA, PGCLTHE, PGCAP & PGDLTHE) the paper application forms and feedback sheets are retained by the University indefinitely.
-Funding application forms are stored in manual files for 5 years.

 What is done with and to the data?